Shauryanoobb/cbir-image-retrieval/README.md

 9xx.jpg → Class 9 (Food)
 ```

-👉 Example:
+Example:

 * `100.jpg` → Class 1 (Beaches)
 * `257.jpg` → Class 2 (Buildings)

-This is used for evaluation (Precision@K).
+This encoding is used for evaluation with Precision@K.

 ---

-## 🔍 How It Works
+## How It Works

 1. Extract color histogram features for all images
-2. Convert images → feature vectors
+2. Represent images as feature vectors
-3. Compare query image with database using Euclidean distance
+3. Compare the query image with the database using Euclidean distance
 4. Rank images based on similarity
-5. Return top-K results
+5. Return the top-K results
 6. Evaluate using Precision@K

 ---

-## 🖼️ Visualization
+## Visualization

-You can visually inspect retrieval results:
+The system includes a visualization utility to inspect retrieval results:

-* Query image is shown alongside top-K retrieved images
+* Displays the query image alongside the top-K retrieved images
-* Helps understand where the model succeeds/fails
+* Helps analyze the strengths and limitations of the current approach

 ---

-## ▶️ How to Run
+## How to Run

 ```bash
 python main.py